helioforecast/auroramaps/README.md

 This is an open-source version of the OVATION Prime 2010 (OP10) aurora model in python.

-Current status (July 2023): This code is redone for usage at the Austrian Space Weather Office.
-Upgrade to OP13 is expected to proceed in the next few months.
+Current status (August 2024): This code is redone for usage at the Austrian Space Weather Office.
+It likely has some bugs, so use with caution.
+Upgrade to OP13 is foreseen at some point in the future.

 https://helioforecast.space